 - One week each month make an effort to use the food you already have in your house.
 Instead of going for more groceries make meals with the contents of your fridge, freezer or pantry.
 Use the money you save to buy donations for the food bank.

 How does your family give back?
-Was there a suggestion made today that you would like to try?
+Which of the 8 suggestions will you try?

 Want to read more?